 While their personalities and experiences are different, the sisters created lasting memories on Reinhardt’s campus as they earned their degrees to become the educators of today.

-Juarez is using her Reinhardt degree to teach English and Language Arts at Gilmer High School, and Salazar, currently at Cherokee High School, will teach math at Gilmer Middle School next year.
-Juarez always held a passion for teaching, however, Salazar started her journey as a music major, later joining Reinhardt’s secondary math education program.
+Juarez is using her Reinhardt degree to teach English and Language Arts at Gilmer Middle School, and Garcia, currently at Cherokee High School, will teach math at Gilmer High School next year.
+Juarez always held a passion for teaching, however, Garcia started her journey as a music major, later joining Reinhardt’s secondary math education program.

 “Reinhardt inspired me to ensure that education transcends the classroom.
 My professors at Reinhardt often recited that ‘one size cannot fit all students’ and it simply became my philosophy,” said Juarez.
 “I am able to see the uniqueness in every child, which I use to find the best way to meet his or her needs.”

-With experience tutoring math, Salazar continued her efforts in the Reinhardt Student Success Center with her sister.
+With experience tutoring math, Garcia continued her efforts in the Reinhardt Student Success Center with her sister.
 Along with her knowledge of the Price School of Education, this piqued her interest in education.

 In addition to tutoring, Juarez was active in the Student Government Association, taking on vice president of administration in 2007-2008; something she reports provided a solid foundation for her career.

-The sisters came to Reinhardt after being recruited by business instructor Walter Beck, who expressed his pride in how both Juarez and Salazar have contributed to the greater community.
+The sisters came to Reinhardt after being recruited by business instructor Walter Beck, who expressed his pride in how both Juarez and Garcia have contributed to the greater community.